Happy New Year - 2022 in Review

 BFA maintained a robust presence in the media discussing issues and educating the public throughout the state, around the U.S., and in countries worldwide.
 Our leaders served as the go-to source for firearms news commentary for nearly 700 newspapers, radio shows, and TV stations.

-We continued to host OhioGunClass.org, a popular online directory that helps instructors promote their services and lets gun owners search for gun and self-defense classes by keyword or location.
+We continued to host OhioGunClass.org, a popular online directory that helps more than 300 instructors promote their services and lets gun owners search for gun and self-defense classes by keyword or location.

 The Foundation also sponsored two youth shoots, one in the Spring and the other in the Fall, to promote the shooting sports and provide healthy activities for hundreds of Ohio's young men and women.

 BFA ran a dozen high-quality firearms training classes to educate Ohioans on concealed carry, tactical rifle, street defense, fighting in structures, low light encounters, and other vital topics.